 Sabrina & Andreas Globetrotters, Travelers, Adventurers

 The road that follows now is really beautiful to drive.
-Beside some houses you have the dense green of the jungle on the right and on the left side of the road from which unknown sounds are coming again and again.
+Beside some houses you have the dense green of the jungle on the right and on the left side of the road from which unknown sounds are coming.
 We stopped again and again to see if we could spot some native animals.

 When you come to the next junction you should turn left.
 Theoretically you can also go straight ahead.
 However, you will have to go up a very steep hill on a poorly constructed path.
 If you take the path on the left, you drive to the end and then turn right.

 If you follow this path, you will eventually come to a bar, where the first bicycles are already standing between the trees on the left.
 Leave your bike here and continue on foot.
 Here you can find the way from the harbor to the starting point of the hike

 Beim Klick wird Youtube.com aufgerufen (Datenschutzerklärung) | By clicking, Youtube.com opens (Privacy)